Diet & Weight Loss

 The fact that canned fruits, including the always popular canned peaches, are packed with extra sugar is only part of the problem.
 In addition, “their nutrient content is typically much lower than fresh and frozen fruits and vegetables, which are flash frozen at the peak of ripeness,” according to Shape.com.
 What’s more cans are typically lined with a preservative that’s in fact a toxic chemical, the site adds.

 Something about a muffin just feels wholesome, especially when it’s packed with fruit.
 But they’re nothing more than “sugar-laden calorie bombs,” Kate Kennedy, RD, told Shape.com, which also accuses this breakfast basic of having “artificial flavorings, added sugars, and ridiculous portion sizes.”
-The site recommends that you bake your own at home, and to think of muffins as a once-in-awhile treat rather than an everyday staple.
-Here are the breakfast foods you need to stop eating.
+The site recommends that you bake your own at home, and to think of muffins as a once-in-a-while treat rather than an everyday staple.
+Find out more breakfast foods you need to stop eating.

 Club and cheese crackers